Internet-Draft Key Transparency Protocol March 2025

 3.1.
 Terminology

-Trees consist of nodes which have a byte string as their hash value.
+Trees consist of nodes, which have a byte string as their value.
 A node is either a leaf if it has no children, or a parent if it has either a left child or a right child.
 A node is the root of a tree if it has no parents, and an intermediate if it has both children and parents.
 Nodes are siblings if they share the same parent.

 The descendants of a node are that node, its children, and the descendants of its children.
 A subtree of a tree is the tree given by the descendants of a particular node, called the head of the subtree.